 Ford and Sierra Club has also partnered with SunPower with an agreement to donate $500 to Sierra Club, an environmental organization, and give a $750 mail-in rebate to those who own a Ford electric vehicle and sign up for a SunPower solar system.

 Besides these incentives to match your electric vehicle with a SunPower system, how will you save money overall by installing our system?
 Allow for some explanation on how this works.

 To know how a solar system can power the home and the electric vehicle, calculations need to be made about the vehicle in determining how many kilowatt hours (kWh) it will need in order to run for a year.
 This needs to be added on top of the yearly kWh usage of the home to determine the size of the solar system required to generate savings.
-But SunPower by Green Convergence gives a free consultation to run the exact details on what it would take to power your home!
+But Green Convergence gives a free consultation to run the exact details on what it would take to power your home!

 SunPower has set the world record for the most efficient residential solar panels on the market at a blazing 24.1% efficiency rating.
 This means that the panels installed will generate the most energy and in turn will reduce the electric bills that would otherwise be charged for home and electric car use.

 Getting a solar system with an electric vehicle just makes sense in trying to go green while saving money on energy bills.

 “We just had our three-year anniversary of going solar,” said Mark and Cathleen Albers, employee at SunPower.
 “Now our electrical bill is net-positive, by about $300 annually.
 So we both agree: EV [electric vehicle] and PV [photovoltaic: process of solar energy generation] go together really well!”